Obama Baits the Dependency Trap

 The rationale behind this policy is spectacularly foolish: "One of the primary goals of this program is to eliminate the stigma that students feel when they get a free lunch, as opposed to paying cash," said a Detroit Public School official.
 "Some students would skip important meals to avoid being identified as low-income.
 Now, all students will walk through a lunch line and not have to pay.
 Low-income students will not be easily identifiable and will be less likely to skip meals."

 For fear of stigmatizing the few, we will enfeeble the many.
 But stigma exists for a very good reason.
 It directs behavior along morally desirable paths.
-People should have a sense of shame for taking handouts, even when they really need them.
+People should have a sense of shame for taking handouts, except when assistance is absolutely necessary.
 Stigma upholds a strong work ethic and self-sufficiency.
 These used to be our shared moral standards.
 But we don't have shared moral standards anymore -- just a desire to be nonjudgmental and "compassionate."
 Because we don't want some children to be stigmatized, we're going to make all children dependant.

 It's a mystery how anyone could honestly believe that strengthening the chains of dependency will produce self-sufficient citizens.
 Fourteen point four percent of Americans use food stamps.
 Of the households using food stamps, one in three is black, according to the liberal Center on Budget and Policy Priorities.
 Getting free food from Nanny State surely takes the sting away from fatherlessness -- and adds to the pressure for cradle-to-grave welfare.